Miaoyanwang/signT/TensorComplete/README.md

 # TensorComplete
 Efficient algorithm for tensor noise reduction and completion.
-This package includes the cumulative link model for ordinal tensor observation and nonparametric tensor method via sign series.
-The algorithm employs the alternating optimization approach.
+This package includes a suite of parametric and nonparametric tools for estimating tensor signals from noisy, possibly incomplete observations.
+The algorithm employs the alternating optimization.